Adaptive Macroscopic Ensemble Modeling and Control of Robot Teams

 Relevant Publications:

-The original derivation of moments can be found in (Silva et al., 2022).
+The original model can be found in (Silva et al., 2022).
 We have an extended abstract which discusses a distributed approach to the adaptive macroscopic ensemble allocation framework (Edwards & Hsieh, 2025).
-Finally, we are currently preparing a journal manuscript to introduced adaptive macroscopic ensemble allocation which takes in environment feedback to inform robot task selection.
+Our work is currently under review at Advanced Intelligent Systems.
+The results of our experimental trials can be seen in the above video.
+Compared to standard adaptive sampling baselines we are able to monitor a wide range of spatiotemporal environments.

 This work is done in collaboration with Dr. Thales C. Silva and Dr. M. Ani Hsieh at the University of Pennsylvania GRASP lab.